Prinzhorn/electron-sigabrt/README.md

 npm run client
 ```

+`server` will run `index.js` which starts `server.js` in a worker.
+The worker will start a simple gRPC server.
+After two seconds `worker.terminate()` will be called, which triggers the SIGABRT if it happens at the right moment.

 `client` will bombard the server with gRPC calls to make sure there's some stream action going on almost constantly.

-`server` will `app.quit()` after two seconds and trigger a SIGABRT if it happens to happen at the right moment.
-Should happen after a single digit amount of tries.